Logo More Explorations - December 2018

 Site of the Garrett Mine...

-no shoring = extremely unsafe!
-Either the shaft collapsed or was covered by the USFS, but I saw no sign of it.
+for me!
+Either the shaft had collapsed or was covered by the USFS, but I saw no sign of it.

 Garrett_Mine

-One of the Garrett Mine pits, from the opposite side
+Section of the Garrett Mine cuts, from the opposite side.

 Metatrichium_vesparium